shithuSH/devops-challenge-dotnet/README.md

 ## Overview :wave:

-This challenge focuses on the diverse skills needed by a DevOps Engineer to develop a.NET 5 application.
+This challenge focuses on the diverse skills needed by a DevOps Engineer to develop a.NET 5 application..

 In completing the challenge, you're welcome to change all aspects of the initial repository, including:
 * Directory and file structure.